jamesBsmyth/pruf_js/DOCS/index.rst

    ``npm i --s pruf-js``

-   *note: pruf-js requires an instance of web3.js to function.*
+   *note: pruf-js requires an instance of web3.js to initialize.*

    *To learn more about web3.js, click here:*